xenon-middleware/xenon/doc/userguide/userguide.md

 __`xenon.adaptors.slurm.disable.accounting.usage`__

-Do not used accounting info of slurm, even when available.
+Do not use accounting info of slurm, even when available.
 Mostly for testing purposes

 - Expected type: BOOLEAN